Most Requested By-laws

 - By-law No. 09-2016 as amended by By-law Nos.
 2017-112 and 2019-65

 A by-law to govern the execution of documents and to delegate certain administrative powers and duties to staff and to repeal of By-law 126-2011

 - By-law No. 2020-46, as amended by By-law Nos.
 2020-64 (superseded), 2020-80, and 2021-20

 A by-law to require mandatory face coverings in enclosed public places during the COVID-19 pandemic

 Fees And Charges

-A by-law to establish fees and charges for services and activities provided by the Regional Municipality of Niagara and for the use of its property and to repeal By-law 103-2015 and By-law 32-2016
+A by-law to establish fees and charges for services and activities provided by The Regional Municipality of Niagara and for the use of its property and to repeal By-law No. 2019-100

 - By-law No. 120-2010